okta/okta-signin-widget/src/v3/README.md

 ## Migrating to the 3rd generation

-To migrate to the latest widget, first determine whether your org uses Classic or Identity Engine.
+To migrate from a previous generation widget, first ensure that your org uses the Okta Identity Engine.
 All new orgs created after March 1, 2022 are Identity Engine orgs.

-In the Admin Console footer, find the Okta version.
-It looks like `Version 2023.04.1 E`.
+To determine whether your org uses Classic or Identity Engine, check the Admin Console footer.
+The bottom of every page includes a version string that looks like `Version 2023.04.1 E`.

 `C` means your org is Classic; `E` means Identity Engine.